 Antonia's Friends team updates during the Race Across America 2019

-This page will post updates from the Antonia’s Friends in the run up to and during the Race Across America.
-The team number is T808 and their current position (once the race starts) can be followed on the tracker on this link.
+This page posted updates from the Antonia’s Friends team during the Race Across America in June 2019.
+Their team number was T808 and the history of their journey can be seen on the official tracker on this link.

-On social media we use the hashtag #AntoniasFriends on our main Twitter feed which is @leadchallenges, so please follow and support the team.
+On social media we used the hashtag #AntoniasFriends.
 You can read about the background to the team and the story behind it here.

 More images can be found on @RAAMUKServices Instagram and Twitter accounts.